pixilab/net-blocks/README.md

 # Scripts to build a Blocks server in the cloud

 Developed and tested on digitalocean droplet based on Debian 10.
-In the instructions below, items within <angle brackets> are placeholders, to be substituted with your own values as appropriate.
+In the instructions below, items within angle brackets are placeholders, to be substituted with your own values as appropriate.
 Items in `monospaced font` are to be entered, one line at a time, at the server's command prompt

 ## Instructions
 Create the droplet at digitalocean.com, preferably using a public key for authentication.

-Add a DNS entry giving the new server a domain name (possibly using a sub-domain), and make sure it points to the IP address of the droplet.
-Wait for this name to propagate (you may use nslookup or similar to verify this).
+Create a DNS entry (in some suitable DNS you have control over).
+Specify the name new server's domain name (possibly using a sub-domain) and make sure it points to the IP address of the droplet.
+Wait for this name to propagate (e.g., use nslookup or similar tool to check).

-Log in to the droplet using ssh as the root user
+Log in to the droplet using ssh as the root user.

 `ssh root@<ip-of-your-droplet>`

-Once logged in, run the following commands
+Once logged in, run the following commands.

 `apt update`